yvelikova/axway-open-docs/content/en/docs/apim_relnotes/20200130_apimgr_relnotes/_index.md

     ```

 3. Remove old third-party libraries by deleting the following directories:

    ```
    INSTALL_DIR/apigateway/system/lib/modules
    INSTALL_DIR/analytics/system/lib/modules
    ```

 4. Remove old JRE versions by deleting the following directories:

    ```
    INSTALL_DIR/apigateway/platform/jre
    ```

 5. If you have an existing Apache Cassandra installation, ensure that you back up your data (Cassandra and `kpsadmin`), and that the `JAVA_HOME` variable is set correctly in `cassandra.in.sh` and `cassandra.in.bat`.
-6. As the version of Filebeat is being upgraded, the Filebeat folder /apigateway/tools/filebeat-5.2.0 will need to be removed.
-Any customized files will need to be checked to see if they are compatible with the new version.
-See Filebeat section for more information.
+6. Remove the old Filebeat folder `/apigateway/tools/filebeat-5.2.0`.
+Check any customized files to see if they are compatible with the new version.
+See [Filebeat](#filebeat-v6-2-2) for more information.
 7. On Linux, remove existing capabilities on product binaries (which might prevent overwriting files):

    ```
    setcap -r INSTALL_DIR/apigateway/platform/bin/vshell
    ```